espruino/Espruino/README_Building.md

     * a native OS version of Espruino is now built.
 See this documentation for further examples
   * To exit the ssh session
     *`exit`.
-  * On the host OS, the following are usefull vagrant commands
+  * On the host OS, the following are useful vagrant commands
     * `vagrant suspend`
       * will pause the VM
     * `vagrant halt`